 Stearman v.
 State Farm Mut.
 Auto.
 Ins.
 Co ., 381 Md.
 436 (2004)

-Stearman is a Baltimore County, Maryland case that deals with the question of whether an insurance company in Maryland is able to exclude or limit auto insurance coverage in an action brought by one family member against another in the event of an auto accident.
+Stearman is a Baltimore County, Maryland case that deals with the question of whether an insurance company in Maryland can exclude or limit auto insurance coverage in an action brought by one family member against another in the event of a car accident.

 The stated rationale is that insurance companies have the same right as individuals to limit their liability and to impose upon their obligations whatever conditions they please, not inconsistent with public policy, and the courts have no right to add anything to their contracts or to take anything from them.
 The purpose of the household exclusion is to prevent "claims stemming from one whose natural ties and pulls are likely to favor a claimant who lives in the same household...."
 State Farm Mut.
 Auto Ins.
 Co.
 V. Briscoe, 245 Md.
 147, 151, 225 A.2d 270, 271 (1967).

 But in Jennings v.
 Government Employees Ins., 302 Md.
 352, 488 A.2d 166 (1985), the Maryland Court of Appeals found that the "household exclusion" clause of an auto liability insurance policy was not valid because it was contrary to the public policy expressed in Maryland's compulsory auto liability insurance law.
 Unfortunately, the following year, the court clarified in State Farm Mut.
 Auto.
 Ins.
 Co. v.
 Nationwide Mut.
 Ins.
 Co., 307 Md.
 631 (1986), that this public policy override of the policy language in auto accident cases in Maryland applies only to the mandatory limits outlined in Chapter 73.
 These limits are 20/40; in other words, the insurance companies liability is limited to $20,000 per person, and $40,000 per accident (in the event more than two family members bring a claim).